RealityETH/reality-eth-monorepo/packages/contracts/README.md

 ## Compilation

-We now use Etherlime rather than Truffle for compilation and deployment.
+We now use Etherlime rather than Truffle for compilation.
 The existing build files already contain the compiled code, so if you're not changing the code and just deploying versions of a previous contract for a new token, you don't need to compile.

 `$ cd truffle`